inside.ewu.edu

 PLAN 501.
 FOUNDATIONS OF PLANNING.
 5 Credits.

 Survey of the history, theory, philosophy, and practice of planning.
-Subject matter treated during the course includes consideration of the nature of the planning profession's evolution, the profession's relationship to politics, the extent of ideological pluralism among planners, and the highly varied nature of professional planning activities.
+Includes consideration of the nature of the planning profession's evolution, the profession's relationship to politics, the extent of ideological pluralism among planners, and the highly varied nature of professional planning activities.

 PLAN 502.
 ADVANCED COMMUNITY DEVELOPMENT.
 5 Credits.

 A survey of the structure and process of community development.
-Emphasis will be on the role of planners and community development specialists as agents for change in the context of community growth.
-Course will feature seminars and exercises in community problem solving, needs assessment, small group theory and process facilitation.
+Emphasis is on the role of planners and community development specialists as agents for change in the context of community growth.
+Features seminars and exercises in community problem solving, needs assessment, small group theory, and process facilitation.

 PLAN 503.
 PLANNING METHODS I. 5 Credits.